 Posted on 2 Comments

 For a fitted sleeve: Spread the amount between two lines one above and one below the elbow/elbow dart.

-I do hope you’ve found this tutorial useful, and can now confidently lengthen or shorten a sewing pattern.
+I hope you found this pattern alteration tutorial useful, and now can confidently alter the length of your sewing patterns.

+Posted on 2 Comments